Mark Birtles

 About Bloodline

-No one recognizes the gravity of what's happening until
+None of the characters realize the gravity of what's happening until

-a boy that's a harbinger of hope . . .
+The story culminates in a genetic masterpiece – a boy that's a world-wide harbinger of hope . . . and a horrifying existential threat.

 The ancient world,